Xfers/docs/source/index.md

 }
 ```

-Retrieves the details of a charge that has previously been created.
-Supply the unique charge ID that was returned from your previous request, and Xfers will return the corresponding charge information.
-The same information is returned when creating or refunding the charge.
+Retrieves the details of a payout that has previously been created.
+Supply the unique payout ID that was returned from your previous request, and Xfers will return the corresponding payout information.

 #### HTTPS Request